Learn how to build systems in your small business, systemize any workflow, and delegate your processes once and for all in 3 EASY steps.

 Then, we EQUIP those workflows with templates, delegating key actions to technology or delegating to your team.

-Finally, we TRY our process and create our business instruction manual (a digital wiki of standard operating procedures/SOPs) in our tool of choice (we create our SOPs in ClickUp).
+Finally, we TRY our process and create our business instruction manual (a digital wiki of standard operating procedures/SOPs) in our tool of choice (we create our SOPs in Use our ClickUp affiliate link!).

 Step 1: Map Your Workflow